-TN CM recovering well from covid, says hospital | Politics
+TN CM recovering well from Covid, says hospital | Politics

 He has been advised rest for a few more days.
-Meanwhile, Prime Minister Modi had a telephonic interaction with the CM and enquired about his health, a state government release said.The chief minister told the Prime Minister he was recovering well, it added.After Stalin tested positive for the virus, Tamil Nadu Governor R N Ravi and leaders had wished him a speedy recovery.
+Prime Minister Modi and Congress partys top leader Sonia Gandhi spoke to Stalin over phone, enquired about his health and wished him a speedy recovery.

 - Country: